nthomson-pivotal/pcf-paasify/README.md

 # PCF Paasify

-This project provides a mechanism to provision an entire Pivotal Cloud Foundry installation via Terraform with minimal effort, and is essentially 'PCF-as-a-Terraform-module'.
+Installing Pivotal Cloud Foundry for quick setups can take longer than it should.
+The goal of this project is to allow you to complete an install of PCF, with optional tiles, with nothing more than Terraform installed locally (not quite there yet).
+This is being essentially being exposed as 'PCF-as-a-Terraform-module' that is compatible across all supported public clouds.

 If you need fire-and-forget mechanism that gives you predictable, stable PCF environments (including many popular tiles) then this is for you.